Hermann Wine, Beer & Spirits

 Lost Creek Vineyard opened in 2011, offering great wines in a pleasant, friendly atmosphere.

 From Hermann, go north on 19 and turn right (east) on 94.
-Go about 8 miles and turn right on Gore Road.
+After about 9 miles, turn right on Gore Road.

 1623 Old Iron Road, Hermann